Trepan-Debuggers/zshdb/README.md

 This is a port of my bash debugger [bashdb](http://bashdb.sf.net).

-The command syntax generally follows that of the GNU debugger *gdb*.
+The command syntax generally follows that of the trepanning debuggers and, more generally, GNU debugger *gdb*.

 To get the code, install git and run in a zsh shell: